slzhang-git/shiliang.github.io/index.md

 Teacher for Master course [_DAT295: Autonomous and cooperative vehicular systems_](https://chalmers.instructure.com/courses/11041/assignments/syllabus) (2021 at Chalmers)

+Supervisor for Master thesis _Privacy-Friendly Prediction of Energy Consumption on the Road_ (2022 at Chalmers)

 Supervisor for Master thesis [_Differential Privacy: an Extensive Evaluation of Open-Source Tools for eHealth Applications_](https://masterthesis.cms.chalmers.se/content/differential-privacy-extensive-evaluation-open-source-tools-ehealth-applications) (2021 at Chalmers)

 Supervisor for Master thesis [_Differential Privacy: an Extensive Evaluation of Open-Source Tools_](https://masterthesis.cms.chalmers.se/content/differential-privacy-extensive-evaluation-open-source-tools-httpschalmerszoomusj67483532068) (2021 at Chalmers)